Azhar-max/manox/DEPLOYMENT_TRACKER.md

 # MANOX Deployment Tracker

-This document tracks the deployment progress of the MANOX e-commerce platform to Vercel (frontend) and Render (backend).
+This document tracks the deployment progress of the MANOX e-commerce platform to Netlify (frontend) and Render (backend).

 ## Prerequisites
 ### GitHub Account